strongloop-archive/strong-gateway/docs/route-based-acls.md

 `req.accessToken`|The `access_token` value from the request query string parameter `req.url`|The resource being requested

-In addition, the `req.accessToken` also contains the `userid`, `clientid`, and `scopes` keys:
+In addition, the `req.accessToken` also contains the `userId`, `clientId`, and `scopes` keys:

 ```
 {
-  userid: 1,
+  userId: 1,
-  clientid: 1,
+  clientId: 'my-app',
   scopes: ['notes', 'admin']
 }
 ```